Singapore Airlines Cargo: Fleet development

 When incorporated in 2001, all nine of Singapore Airlines’ Boeing 747 freighters were transferred to the new cargo start-up at market value and henceforth, all new freighter purchases were to be made from the new company's books.

 Due to the Great Recession, in the late 2000s, there was a drop in global demand for freight.
 As a result, SIA Cargo stored some of its aircraft from January 2009 until February 2015 to reduce capacity.
 SIA Cargo also phased out its Boeing 747-400BCF ex-passenger aircraft converted to freighters.

+Airbus A350F

+On 15 December 2021, Singapore Airlines announced that it had purchased seven Airbus A350F freighters to succeed its seven Boeing 747-400Fs.
+The order contained options for five more A350Fs and included the swap for existing orders of 15 A320neos and two A350-900s.
+With the first delivery expected in late 2025, Singapore Airlines would be the launch customer for the A350F.